soniaood/backend-exercise/backend/README.md

 - Single currency (EUR) with 2 decimal precision for financial accuracy
 - One-time purchases only - users can't buy the same product twice
 - Static product catalog - products are seeded, not dynamically created yet
+- All products are available for purchase by all users
 - Default user balance of €1000.00 virtual currency for new accounts

 **Legacy Compatibility**